Fallenbagel/jellyseerr/README.md

 **Jellyseerr** is a free and open source software application for managing requests for your media library.
 It is a a fork of Overseerr built to bring support for Jellyfin & Emby media servers!

+_The original Overseerr has been busy and it's not in their roadmap for the time being for jellyfin/emby support so we started this project as we wanted to bring the overseerr experience to the jellyfin/emby Community!_

 ## Current Features

 - Jellyfin Support